tythonco/tython-website/_drafts/forcelandia-2k23.md

 ### Planning and executing your migration to Salesforce DX
 ##### by Kevin Poorman

-[Kevin Poorman](https://twitter.com/codefriar) gave a great talk on migrating development to Salesforce Developer Experience, knnown colloquially as SFDX.
+[Kevin Poorman](https://twitter.com/codefriar) gave a great talk on migrating development to Salesforce Developer Experience, known colloquially as SFDX.
 Speaking about the failed migration he experienced at [Chief](chief.com), Kevin shared the lessons he learned, many of which apply to any large project.

 Two solid insights he offered that are applicable beyond migrating to SFDX-based development were to ensure management buy-in and having a development culture that encourages education and discovery.
 Development is difficult enough without the support of management for both the project and the continuing education of the team.